 The effects of addiction are not isolated to the user alone.
 Because it is such a consumptive condition, addiction almost always affects the user’s loved ones and coworkers as well.
 These effects could be as small as an unpleasant personality change, and they could be as large as theft and physical abuse.

 People who suffer from addiction often badly want to change their condition, but find themselves stuck.
-They cannot pull away from the lure of their substances, and when they do, they find the mental and physical consequences of withdrawal too much to bear.
-This is part of the nature of addiction, which makes it an incredibly difficult condition from which to recover.
+Often times, they cannot pull away from the lure of their substances.
+When they do, they find the mental and physical consequences of withdrawal too much to bear.
+Unfortunately, this is part of the nature of addiction, which makes it an incredibly difficult condition from which to recover.

-We at Compass Recovery Center are here to help you or your loved one with our extended-care treatment.
+At Compass Recovery Center, we are here to help you or your loved one with our extended-care treatment.
 Click this link to get in touch with us and find out more about what we can do to help.